DE-IBH/scotty-rel/README.md

 the Mojolicious framework.
 The user interfaces uses HTML5 and JavaScript technologies based on jQuery and some additional jQuery plugins.

+**This repository is *obsolete* and only kept for the records.
+It has been superseded by [SNMD - Simple Network Monitoring Dashboard](https://github.com/DE-IBH/snmd/)!**

 Install
 -------